C-Loftus/colton_talon/README.md

 Talon is not like a traditional Python environment.
 Stylization and code choices in this repo reflect that

 - When Talon is loaded, all Python files in the Talon user directory are all ran at startup.
-- We do have an exposed central `main()` function from which to enter our scripts
+- We do not have an exposed central `main()` function from which to enter our scripts
 - Python scripts which define voice commands are _not_ intended to be exported to other Python functions through `import`.
   - Any shared Python code is defined in specific helper modules and separated from voice command definitions.
 - `global` variables are actually a _good_ practice for keeping state in Talon becuase of the fact each file defines voice commands that are only called from `.talon` scripts which don't have access to these `global` variables.